Joint Forces Staff College: Islam controversy

-In April 2012, a course on Islam at the Joint Forces Staff College was suspended and the instructor, LTC Matthew Dooley, USA, suspended and later relieved of his teaching duties when an American science and technology magazine, "Wired," broke out the story, revealing that students were being taught that all Muslims, not just terrorists, are enemies of the United States, and that it would be justified to "obliterate the Islamic holy cities of Mecca and Medina without regard for civilian deaths".
-The course had been taught since 2004.
-The Council on American-Islamic Relations called for all officers that had taken the course to be re-trained, but this complaint was disregarded as reactionary and intellectually baseless by both the Department of Defense and the U.S. Congress, since the Department of Defense had already initiated an investigative inquiry.
+In April 2012, a course at the Joint Forces Staff College titled "Perspectives on Islam and Islamic Radicalism," taught by Lt.
+Col. Matthew A. Dooley, was suspended after an article in Wired reported that it advocated treating Islam as a hostile ideology and discussed the possibility of applying "total war" tactics—including targeting Mecca and Medina without regard for civilian deaths.
+The course, which had been taught since 2004, was permanently discontinued following the investigation.

+The Council on American-Islamic Relations called for all officers who had taken the course to be re-trained.
+In response, the Department of Defense emphasized that the course was already under formal investigation and would be subject to oversight reforms.

 On 20 June 2012, the Pentagon announced the completion of its inquiry into the JFSC course and a larger review of professional military education.
 The reviewers found that, with the exception of the elective course, "adequate academic standards exist for approving [PME] course curricula and presentations, and for selecting guest lecturers."
 Regarding the JFSC course, they found that "institutional failures in oversight and judgment" allowed the course to drift over time until it ceased to include instruction on U.S. counterterrorism strategy or on policy for countering violent extremism.
 The course has been suspended and will not be offered again until recommended changes have been made.
 The Army lieutenant colonel who taught the class has been relieved of his teaching duties.
 The report also recommended a review of the actions of two civilian JFSC officials to determine if administrative or disciplinary action would be appropriate, and a second military officer will receive administrative counseling.